 What if you don't have a go-to stylist or salon?
 We know just how to get the ball rolling.
 "Personal recommendation remains the primary way to find a great stylist or colorist," says Rizzieri.
 "Ask a happy bride who she used for wedding-day hair."
 Also on the table?
 Social media, which is "an exceptional 'vetting' tool."
 "Have a look at the recommended stylist or salon's Instagram and see if it inspires you or matches your vision for your personal style."

-"Referrals from people whose hair you like is always a great start," echoes Papanikolas.
+"Referrals from people whose hair you like are always a great start," echoes Papanikolas.
 "Then check out their Instagram account.
 Most hairstylists today post their work, so you get a look at their resume and portfolio to see if it's a look you vibe with."
 Bonus: "Most hairstylists will also offer complimentary consultations," so don't be embarassed to make multiple meetings and pick who you like best.

 Don't: Do something drastic.